brandur/sorg/content/drafts/postgres-connections.md

 }
 ```

-There are a few such bottlenecks throughout Postgres, and
+There are a few such bottlenecks throughout the normal
-they are of course in addition to the normal contention
+paths that Postgres uses to work, and they are of course in
-you'd expect to find around system resources like I/O or
+addition to the normal contention you'd expect to find
-CPU.
+around system resources like I/O or CPU.

 The cumulative effect is that within any given backend,
 performance is proportional to the number of all active